akirastarlord/Traditional-Colors/README.md

 2. You may need to sign in (through Google) to get the most out of signed-in user experience.

-3. The functionalities I have implemented and included in the submission so far should completely work without any bugs or unexpected behaviors.
+3. The functionalities I have implemented and included in the submission so far <b>should completely work without any bugs or unexpected behaviors</b>.
 If you run into unexpected behaviors or am confused about code structures, data structures, or models, please let me know.

 4. I'll try to get a video recorded by Dec.
 6th noon, as you said it is appreciated for projects which included Firebase.
 However, I may not be able to complete it, because I still have another project as well as another assignment due on the same day. <b>I hope my grade won't be affected if I end up not being able to do the recording</b>.